-Before turning to the results let us mention that the analysis might suffer from measurement problems which are problematic to different degrees across the sectors.
+Table 18 Before turning to the results let us mention that the analysis might suffer from measurement problems which are problematic to different degrees across the sectors.
 In particular, productivity measures are less reliable in service activities and especially in Public Services; this is also the case for measuring price developments.
 Further, wage developments might also be driven by differences in skill composition of the workforce in the particular sectors which we are not able to take into account here.

-The results of the differences are presented in Figures 19a to 19c for the group of peer countries.
-As before, we present growth rates for other components in Appendix Table B3.
+The results of the differences are presented in Figures 14a to 14c for the group of peer countries.
+As before, we present growth rates for other components in Table A.3.
 The general pattern in these countries is that tradables in most cases show a negative bar, which means that real wage growth was stronger than productivity growth.
-This is mainly the case for Business Services in Romania, primarily caused by strong negative productivity growth in this industry aggregate, and at a lower magnitude for Bulgaria, also facing slightly negative productivity growth in this industry33.
-In both countries for which data are available (Romania and Slovenia) the difference in Agriculture was negative as well, mainly caused by slow or even negative productivity growth.
+This is mainly the case for Business Services in Romania, primarily caused by strong negative productivity growth in this industry aggregate, and at a lower magnitude for Bulgaria, also facing slightly negative productivity growth in this industry and Slovenia) the difference in Agriculture was negative as well, mainly caused by slow or even negative productivity growth.